amaranth-lang/amaranth/docs/lang.rst

    >>> s.eq(1)
    (eq (sig s) (const 1'd1))

-Similar to :ref:`how nMigen operators work <lang-abstractexpr>`, an nMigen assignment is an ordinary Python object used to describe a part of a circuit.
+Similar to :ref:`how Amaranth operators work <lang-abstractexpr>`, an Amaranth assignment is an ordinary Python object used to describe a part of a circuit.
 An assignment does not have any effect on the signal it changes until it is added to a control domain in a module.
 Once added, it introduces logic into the circuit generated from that module.

 .. _lang-assignlhs: